jwb/catenate-xml/README.md

     const collector = new DocumentCollector("//InterestingElementTag", 5);

 The instance must then load the document shell that will receive the child elements extracted from the inputs.
-The location in the document that where the extracted elements will be inserted as children.
-The order of the children is the order of the files listed, similar to using `cat` to catenate the files.
+The location in the document where the extracted elements will be inserted as children is the other parameter.
     await collector.loadShellDocument("./template.xml", "//FutureParentOfCatenatedFileContents");

 Now the input files can be ingested.
+The order of the children is the order of the files listed, similar to using `cat` to catenate the files.

     await collector.ingestFiles(argv.slice(2));